microsoft/DirectML/TensorFlow/squeezenet/README.md

 By default, the script will run for 1800 training steps with a batch size of 32 and print the accuracy for each step.
 The training script can be run multiple times and saves progress with checkpoints every 100 steps (by default).
 If you've already trained 1800 steps, running `train.py` will have no effect; you may run `python clean.py` to delete the checkpoints and start over.

 The accuracy should increase over time.
 With the default arguments (intended for speed, which prefer speed over quality), you should see around 45-55% accuracy after 1800 steps.
-The exact value will vary, but if it's substantially lower then something is probably not right.

 ```
 Evaluation Step 1800 :  0.467